The Tenderloins: Stage

-After finishing college, James Murray was on his way to work on the Staten Island Ferry where he ran into his friend Sal.
+After finishing college, James Murray was on his way to work on the Staten Island Ferry, where he ran into his friend Sal.
 They reminisced about their enjoyment doing improv.
-After reuniting with Joe and another friend, Mike Boccio, they practiced improv at Joe's house three days a week, for six months.
+After reuniting with Joe Gatto and another friend, Mike Boccio, they practiced improv at Joe's house three days a week, for six months.
 The Tenderloins began in 1999 as a live improv comedy and sketch comedy troupe.

 By 2002, the troupe consisted of five members: Mike Boccio, Joe Gatto, Gideon Horowitz, James Murray and Sal Vulcano.
 After the success of Impractical Jokers, the Tenderloins have also taken part in several American and international tours.
 They have performed in New York, Los Angeles, and Chicago, and participated in the San Francisco Sketch Comedy Festival and the Miami Improv Festival.

 Internet success

 Following years of live shows, the Tenderloins redirected their talents to filmed comedic sketches.
 Horowitz had already left the group, and Boccio left in 2006.
 Former classmate Brian Quinn subsequently joined, replacing Boccio as the troupe's fourth member.

 The Tenderloins' comedic sketches have accumulated millions of views on YouTube, MySpace, Metacafe, and other websites.
 In 2007, the troupe won the $100,000 grand prize in the NBC It's Your Show competition for the sketch "Time Thugs".